 Lastly, if the work is halted because there is no supply where in the employer cannot be held accountable.

-ACT Bookkeeping Group Pty Ltd. has taken all reasonable care in the preparation of this brochure.
+ACT Bookkeeping Group Pty Ltd. has taken all reasonable care in the preparation of this material.